openshift/training/docs/04-scaling-cluster.md

   <center><img src="../img/scale-nodes.png"/></center>

-At this point you can click the `Machines` tab in this `Machine Set` display and see the allocated machines.
+1. At this point you can click the `Machines` tab in this `Machine Set` display and see the allocated machines.
 The `Overview` tab will let you know when the machines become ready.
 If you click `Machine Sets` under `Machines` on the left-hand side again, you will also see the status of the machines in the set:

   <center><img src="../img/all-systems.png"/></center>

-machines become ready.
+1. You may need to wait a few minutes before the machines become ready.
 If you click `Machine Sets` under `Machines` again, you will also see the status of the machines in the set.

 It will take several minutes for the new machines to become ready.
 In the background additional EC2 instances are being provisioned and then registered